Article I. Admissions

 Academic Advisor

 Each department/program shall provide graduate faculty advisement for students in the Graduate School.
 All graduate students must be assigned an advisor by the end of their first semester in residence.
-Departments will assign each incoming graduate student an academic advisor who will assist in academic planning throughout matriculation and development of a Program of Study.
+Departments/programs will assign each incoming graduate student an academic advisor who will assist in academic planning throughout matriculation and development of a Program of Study.
 The student shall also be given a copy of the departmental/program handbook and/or rules and regulations as applicable.
-In the absence of a faculty advisor, the department/program Chair or the Director of Graduate Studies becomes the student’s temporary advisor.
+In the absence of a faculty advisor, the department/program Chair or the Director of Graduate Studies becomes the students’ temporary advisor.
 It is the responsibility of the student to secure a permanent faculty advisor by their first semester in residence.

 Departments/programs must keep students apprised of their academic progress in their degree program.
 Faculty advisors must meet with their advisees each semester, prior to registration, to review their program of study.
 Faculty advisors should directly communicate orally and in writing if students are demonstrating academic difficulties and should keep a written record of all such communications on the Program of Study form.
-A communicate of unsatisfactory progress should be sent in writing and/or via university electronic mail to the student.
+A communication of unsatisfactory progress should be sent in writing and/or via university electronic mail to the student.
 The purpose of the notification is to provide the student with a period of time (usually at least one academic semester) in which to make the necessary improvement in his/her academic status.
 The notice should include, but not limited to, details of areas of improvement, and information on future expectations of academic progress.

 A detailed roster that reports an up-to-date status of all graduate students and their academic advisors must be sent to the Graduate School by the end of each academic year.